Wolverine971/9takes/src/blog/enneagram/how-each-ennagram-type-unwinds.md

 ## Enneagram Type 6: The Loyalist

-### Connect with Trusted Companions and Engage in Meaningful Activities:
+### Connect with Trusted Companions and Engage in Meaningful Activities

 - Benefit: Strengthen your bonds with loved ones and build a sense of belonging.
 - Why it's crucial: Social connection and shared experiences are essential for well-being.